-- 50.(1) The Directors may from time to time make such reasonable and proper rules or bye laws as they may deem necessary or expedient for the proper conduct and management of the Charity. - 50.(2) The bye laws may regulate the following matters but are not restricted to them: - (a) the admission of members of the Charity (including the admission of organisations to membership) and the rights and privileges of such members, and the entrance fees, subscriptions and other fees or payments to be made by members; - (b) the conduct of members of the Charity in relation to one another, and to the Charity's employees and volunteers; - (c) the setting aside of the whole or any part or parts of the Charity's premises at any particular time or times or for any particular purpose or purposes; - (d) the procedure at general meetings and meetings of the Directors in so far as such procedure is not regulated by the Act or by these Articles;
+- 62. (1) The Directors may from time to time make such reasonable and proper rules or bye laws as they may deem necessary or expedient for the proper conduct and management of the Charity. - (2) The bye laws may regulate the following matters but are not restricted to them: - (a) the admission of Members (including the admission of organisations to membership) and the rights and privileges of such Members, and the entrance fees, subscriptions and other fees or payments to be made by Members;

-- (e) generally, all such matters as are commonly the subject matter of company rules. - 50.(3) The Charity in general meeting has the power to alter, add to or repeal the rules or bye laws. - 50.(4) The Directors must adopt such means as they think sufficient to bring the rules and bye laws to the notice of members of the Charity. - 50.(5) The rules or bye laws, shall be binding on all members of the Charity.
-No rule or bye law shall be inconsistent with, or shall affect or repeal anything contained in, the memorandum or the articles.
+- (b) the conduct of Members in relation to one another, and to the Charity's employees and volunteers; - (c) the setting aside of the whole or any part or parts of the Charity's premises at any particular time or times or for any particular purpose or purposes; - (d) the procedure at general meetings and meetings of the Directors insofar as such procedure is not regulated by the Act or by these Articles; - (e) generally, all such matters as are commonly the subject matter of company rules - (3) The Charity in general meeting has the power to alter, add to or repeal the rules or bye laws. - (4) The Directors must adopt such means as they think sufficient to bring the rules and bye laws to the notice of Members. - (5) The rules or bye laws, shall be binding on all Members.
+No rule or bye law shall be inconsistent with, or shall affect or repeal anything contained in, the Memorandum or the Articles.